-WWE Rumors: Big Update On Brock Lesnar’s Future With Very Few Dates Scheduled For WWE
+WWE Rumors: Big Update On Brock Lesnar’s Future, With Very Few Dates Scheduled For WWE

 — Brad Shepard (@TheBradShepard) May 15, 2019

-Yes, after Super ShowDown, Brock Lesnar is scheduled for absolutely not one single date for WWE.
-It is not known if he is going to be on an episode of Monday Night Raw or any upcoming pay-per-view or do anything at all for WWE.
+After Super ShowDown, Brock Lesnar is not scheduled for a single date with WWE.
+It is not known if he is going to be on an episode of Monday Night Raw, or any upcoming pay-per-view, or indeed anything at all for WWE.

 No matter what he may end up doing, if Lesnar stays with WWE, he’s likely going to sign another deal for a limited amount of dates.
-That has been the norm for him over the last few years, but right now, no-one really knows what he is doing.
+That has been the norm for him over the last few years, but right now, no one really knows what he is doing.

-If things go as they have for the last couple of years, Lesnar will likely return in mid-summer to start building up a program for SummerSlam.
-He could very well disappear again after that and return in January for the Royal Rumble and build-up to WrestleMania 36.
+If things proceed as par for the course, Lesnar will likely return in mid-summer to start building up a program for SummerSlam.
+He could very well disappear again after that, potentially returning in January for the Royal Rumble — and the build-up to WrestleMania 36.

-Brock Lesnar is one of those superstars who is a featured event and only shows up when is absolutely necessary.
-WWE knows he’s a huge draw and that is why he’s going to be in Saudi Arabia for the Super ShowDown even though what he’s doing at the event still isn’t known.
-For fans hoping to see him in a WWE ring again soon, though, you’re not going to get a whole lot of him this summer.
+Brock Lesnar is one of those superstars who is a featured event, and one who only shows up when absolutely necessary.
+WWE knows he’s a huge draw, and that is almost certainly why he’s going to be in Saudi Arabia for the Super ShowDown.
+For fans hoping to see him in a WWE ring again soon, though, you’re not likely to get a whole lot of him this summer.